Warburg effect (oncology): Molecular targets

 Lewis C. Cantley and colleagues found that tumor M2-PK, a form of the pyruvate kinase enzyme, promotes the Warburg effect.
 Tumor M2-PK is produced in all rapidly dividing cells and is responsible for enabling cancer cells to consume glucose at an accelerated rate; on forcing the cells to switch to pyruvate kinase's alternative form by inhibiting the production of tumor M2-PK, their growth was curbed.
 The researchers acknowledged the fact that the exact chemistry of glucose metabolism was likely to vary across different forms of cancer; however, PKM2 was identified in all of the cancer cells they had tested.
 This enzyme form is not usually found in quiescent tissue, though it is apparently necessary when cells need to multiply quickly, e.g., in healing wounds or hematopoiesis.

+Inhibiting lactic acid production related to the Warburg effect does not affect cell division.
+Cytomatrix actin has been suggested to contribute to the Warburg effect, as inhibition of actin dynamics affects lactic acid production.
+The viscosity of the cytoplasm is vital for regulating metabolism, which is controlled by actin filaments.
+Extracellular signals influence actin dynamics, while molecular motors generate directed motion; the collective activity of motor proteins produces random fluctuations in the cytoplasm.
+The mechanical activity of actin regulates the rate of enzymatic processes by facilitating the delivery of substrates to catalytic complexes within the cytomatrix, acting as a pump.
+Healthy cells maintain organized division through mitochondrial respiration and stable cytomatrix mechanics.
+In contrast, cancer cells exhibit disordered division due to accelerated glycolysis, enhanced cytomatrix mechanics through actin dynamics, and increased biosynthesis.
+This imbalance in protein synthesis and the excess ATP production leads to rapid biomass accumulation and increasing cell size, ultimately triggering malignant cell division.

 Alternative models

 Reverse Warburg effect

 A model called the "reverse Warburg effect" describes cells releasing energy by glycolysis, but which are not tumor cells, but stromal fibroblasts.
 In this scenario, the stroma become corrupted by cancer cells and turn into factories for the synthesis of energy rich nutrients.
 The cells then take these energy rich nutrients and use them for TCA cycle which is used for oxidative phosphorylation.
 This results in an energy rich environment that allows for replication of the cancer cells.
 This still supports Warburg's original observation that tumors show a tendency to create energy through aerobic glycolysis.